arangodb/arangodb/Documentation/Manual/NewFeatures12.md

 ### Allow importing of JSON lists

-`arangoimp` and the REST bulk import API (@ref HTTPImport) of ArangoDB allow mass importing documents from a file in these formats:
+`arangoimp` and the REST bulk import API (@ref HttpImport) of ArangoDB allow mass importing documents from a file in these formats:

 - individual JSON documents: each line in the input file is a standalone JSON document: